NathanaelGo/the-halcyon-cradle/Factions/Umbraen Empire.md

 ___
 ### Summary
-Desert nation to the far west, ruled by a powerful monarch.
+Desert nation to the far west, ruled by Emperor [[Malachi Grimora]].